IAlgorithmia/byte_bank/README.md

 Since this app is not in production, state codes only from US will work,

-This platform extendable for other countries later in future, if deemed necessary.
+This is platform extendable for other countries later in future, if deemed necessary.

 The Postal code must be real and valid in the US